wikenator/MaxEntMultinomial/README.md

 `-c REG_COEFF, --reg_coeff REG_COEFF` Regularization coefficient to normalize maxent gradient descent during learning.
 Default: 0.001

 `-f FOLDS, --folds FOLDS` Perform k-fold cross-validation.
 Larger k = less bias, more variance.
 Smaller k = more bias, less variance.
 Accuracy from each cross-validation will be averaged over all folds.
 Default: 1

+## Example Commands

+MaxEnt iterations, learning rate, and regularization coefficient can be modified in any maxent command.

+### Run MaxEnt with no options
+- unigram-only
+- saves probabilities and weights to pickle files
+- defaults to one fold using 80/20 train/test set split

+`./maxent.py`

+### Incorporate bigrams
+- uses unigrams and bigrams
+- saves probabilities and weights to pickle files
+- defaults to one fold using 80/20 train/test set split

+`./maxent.py -b`

+### Perform k-fold cross-validation
+- use `-b` switch for bigram, otherwise defaults to unigrams
+- train/test split is calculated as `(set size)/(# of folds)`
+- below example calculates 10-fold cross-validation:

+`./maxent.py [-b] -f 10

+### Read previously saved data
+- use `-b` switch to use previously saved bigram data
+- will retrain weights during MaxEnt classification
+- if k-fold cross-validation was used to save data, use `-f #` switch again

+`./maxent.py [-b] -l [-f #]`

+### Read previously saved data and MaxEnt weights
+- use `-b` switch to use previously saved bigram data
+- if k-fold cross-validation was used to save data, use `-f #` switch again

+`./maxent.py [-b] -l -R [-f #]`